vstconsulting/polemarch/doc/restapi.rst

            ]
         }

-   :>json number count: how many objects exists at all.
+   :>json number count: how many objects exist at all.
    :>json string next: link to next page with objects (``null`` if we at last).
    :>json string previous: link to previous page with objects (``null`` if we
      at first).